-Hit pay dirt with generous graduation gifts?
-Put that money to good use so you can kick-start smart money management habits and enjoy your post-grad life.
+Wondering what to do with your generous graduation gifts?
+Put that money to good use so you can kick-start smart money management habits and live your #bestlife in your post-grad life.

 1. Pay off debt

 It’s not glamorous, but it can reduce financial stress.
 Putting your graduation payday toward high-interest debt can help you shake the burden of debt payments sooner and save hundreds—even thousands—in interest.

 Stuffing your life into a backpack and hitting the road will never be easier than it is right now, before you have a demanding career, a mortgage or a family.
 Plus, traveling can be an investment.
 Enriching life experiences give you something unique to talk about in job interviews when you return.

 Think about the kind of job you’re looking for and what you’ll need to succeed.
 Maybe you need a new laptop or software, maybe a wardrobe upgrade or a car.
 Spend on “need- wants” before you start thinking about “want- wants.”